Privacy Policy

 1. Overview

 Erasio ("we", "our", or "Erasio") is committed to protecting your privacy.
 This policy applies to all of Erasio: the website at erasio.io, the in-browser online tool, and the Erasio Chrome extension.
-We designed Erasio with a privacy-first architecture: every watermark-removal computation happens 100% on your device, in your browser.
-Your images are never uploaded to our servers or any third party — not for processing, not for analysis, not for storage.
+We designed Erasio with a privacy-first architecture: every watermark-removal computation — for both images and videos — happens 100% on your device, in your browser.
+Your images and videos are never uploaded to our servers or any third party — not for processing, not for analysis, not for storage.
 The only information our backend ever receives is the small amount of account and metering data described below, and only if you choose to create an account.

 2. Information We Collect

 The data we handle depends on how you use Erasio.
-Most users — including everyone who only uses the extension or online tool as a guest — never send us anything beyond standard web request metadata.
+Most users — including everyone who only uses the extension or online tool as a guest to remove watermarks from images or videos — never send us anything beyond standard web request metadata.

-We never collect, store, or transmit your images, the pixel content of images you process, the prompts or conversations from the AI sites you visit, your browsing history, your contacts, your location, or any other data that leaves your device beyond what is explicitly listed below.
+We never collect, store, or transmit your images or videos, the pixel or frame content of media you process, the prompts or conversations from the AI sites you visit, your browsing history, your contacts, your location, or any other data that leaves your device beyond what is explicitly listed below.

 If you create an Erasio account, we store your email address, a securely hashed password (we never see your plaintext password), your display name if you provide one, your email-verification status, account creation and last-login timestamps, and your selected plan.
 If you sign in with Google, we receive your Google email, name, profile picture URL, and Google account ID from Google — we do not request or receive your Google contacts, drive, or any other Google data.

 To enforce daily caps and lifetime-plan balances, our backend records when a credit is charged: a timestamp, the user or guest identifier the charge applies to, and a count.
-We do not record what was processed, what file was used, what prompt produced the image, or any image-related content.
+We do not record what was processed, what file was used, what prompt produced the image or video, or any media content.
 For guest users (no account), the daily cap is keyed to a salted hash of your IP address — not the IP itself — and that hash is rotated regularly.

 Payments are processed by Paddle, our merchant of record.
 Paddle collects and stores your billing details (card number, billing address, tax information) directly under their own privacy policy.
 We never see or store your card number.
 From Paddle we receive only the transaction ID, plan, status, and the email tied to the purchase, which we use to activate your lifetime access.

-The extension stores the following data locally in your browser using chrome.storage.local: your UI preferences (dark mode, default model, default mode, language, and other settings), a counter of how many images you have processed (no image data), a processing history log containing only file names, timestamps, and the model used (never image content unless you opt in to "Save images to history", in which case the image is stored only in your own browser and never uploaded), and a short-lived access token used to talk to your Erasio account when you are signed in.
+The extension stores the following data locally in your browser using chrome.storage.local: your UI preferences (dark mode, default model, default mode, language, and other settings), a counter of how many images and videos you have processed (no media data), a processing history log containing only file names, timestamps, media type (image or video), and the model used (never image or video content unless you opt in to "Save media to history", in which case the file is stored only in your own browser and never uploaded), and a short-lived access token used to talk to your Erasio account when you are signed in.
 All of this stays on your device and is removed when you uninstall the extension or clear browser storage.

 When you sign in on erasio.io, we set a single httpOnly, SameSite refresh-token cookie scoped to /api/auth on our domain.
 It is used solely to keep you signed in and to mint short-lived access tokens; it is not used for advertising or cross-site tracking.
 We do not set third-party advertising or fingerprinting cookies.